osm-americana/openstreetmap-americana/dev/README.md

 Map sample images can be generated with a script.
 See [sample_locations.json](test/sample_locations.json) for the format.

 1. Create a JSON file with the map location and clipping rectangles
+2. Start the server in the background with `npm start &`
-2. Run the generate_samples script and pass the JSON file location: `npm run generate_samples -- test/sample_locations.json``
+3. Run the generate_samples script and pass the JSON file location: `npm run generate_samples -- test/sample_locations.json``